madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 By running [Regshot](https://github.com/Seabreg/Regshot) and [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) during the installation of the WSA package, created and modified directories and registry keys can be logged.

-Installation of WSA creates a number of key directories:
+Installation of WSA creates several key directories:

 | Path | Description |
 | --- | ----------- |